Halting problem: Sketch of rigorous proof

 In either case, f cannot be the same function as h.
 Because f was an arbitrary total computable function with two arguments, all such functions must differ from h.

 This proof is analogous to Cantor's diagonal argument.
 One may visualize a two-dimensional array with one column and one row for each natural number, as indicated in the table above.
 The value of f(i,j) is placed at column i, row j.
 Because f is assumed to be a total computable function, any element of the array can be calculated using f.
 The construction of the function g can be visualized using the main diagonal of this array.
 If the array has a 0 at position (i,i), then g(i) is 0.
 Otherwise, g(i) is undefined.
 The contradiction comes from the fact that there is some column e of the array corresponding to g itself.
-Now assume f was the halting function h, if g(e) is defined (g(e) = 0 in this case), g(e) halts so f(e,e) = 1.
+Now assume f was the halting function h.
+If g(e) is defined (g(e) = 0 in this case), then the program e halts on input e, thus f(e,e) = 1.
 But g(e) = 0 only when f(e,e) = 0, contradicting f(e,e) = 1.
-Similarly, if g(e) is not defined, then halting function f(e,e) = 0, which leads to g(e) = 0 under gs construction.
+Similarly, if g(e) is not defined, then program e does not halt on input e, thus f(e,e) = 0, which leads to g(e) = 0 under gs construction.
 This contradicts the assumption of g(e) not being defined.
 In both cases contradiction arises.
 Therefore any arbitrary computable function f cannot be the halting function h.